Growing up, my mum was famous for her chocolate cake. So much so that it was known simply as ‘The Chocolate Cake’.

-Place the butter, vanilla and milk in the jug and cook on speed 2 at 100C for 2 1/2 mins, or until the Nuttelex is melted.
+Place the oil, vanilla and milk in the jug mix on speed 4 for 5 seconds.

 Add in the sugar, baking powder and cocoa and mix on speed 4 for 15 seconds.

 Add the flours and mix on speed 4 for 30 seconds.
-Whilst mixing, add the aquafaba through the opening in the top if the lid.
+Whilst mixing, add the aquafaba or egg through the opening in the top of the lid.

-To make this into a coeliac friendly version make sure you use an appropriate milk and replace the flour with 1 2/3 cups of a plain GF flour mix and 3 tbsp of seed meal plus 1 tsp psyllium (I use 2tbsp pumpkin and 1tbsp flax seeds).
+To make this into a coeliac friendly version make sure you use an appropriate milk and replace the flour with 1 1/2 cups of a plain GF flour mix and 1 tsp psyllium husk.
 Reduce the mixing time when you’ve added the gf flour so that you mix just until the flour in combined.